Product DesignerPride FamilyLaunched

 Overview

-Pride Family helps LGBTQIA+ adults find chosen family through a matching program, while offering practical resources and a clear way to support the mission through donations.
+Pride Family helps LGBTQIA+ adults find chosen family through a matching program, while offering resources and a clear way to support the mission through donations.
 The site needed consistency, clearer pathways, and working fundamentals so visitors could understand the program quickly, take action with confidence, and get help without hunting.
-I served as lead designer, collaborating closely with the PM and TPM to align on scope and priorities.
+I served as lead designer, built a 32-component design system to standardize the experience, and collaborated closely with the PM and TPM on scope and priorities.

 6